Setting up a system for packaging

 gpg -k that our key is

 You may also want to add the following to your git config:

 [email protected]:~$ gpg -k pub 2048R/A123BC4D 2012-12-07 uid First Last <[email protected]> sub 2048R/12345A6B 2012-12-07 [email protected]:~$ [email protected]:~$ git config --global user.name "First Last" [email protected]:~$ [email protected]:~$ git config --global user.email [email protected] [email protected]:~$ [email protected]:~$ git config --global user.signingkey ABC123DE45678F90123G4567HIJK890LM12345N6 [email protected]:~$ [email protected]:~$ git config --global commit.gpgsign true [email protected]:~$

 user.email must match your gpg key details (

-We also want to enable a new git merge driver:
+We also want to enable a dedicated git merge driver for the

 Once that is done, we need to edit